seamplex/feenox/README.md

 Note that

  * The [input file](https://www.seamplex.com/feenox/doc/sds.html#sec:input) is made of [simple](https://www.seamplex.com/feenox/doc/sds.html#sec:simple) [self-descriptive English](https://www.seamplex.com/feenox/doc/sds.html#sec:sugar) [keywords](https://www.seamplex.com/feenox/doc/sds.html#sec:nouns_verbs)
+    - Note that if one asks an LLM to create an input---which is a straightforward task---hallucinations are easily detected.
  * [Material properties and boundary conditions](https://www.seamplex.com/feenox/doc/sds.html#sec:flexibility) can be [expressions of $x$, $y$ and $z$](https://www.seamplex.com/feenox/doc/sds.html#sec:expression)
  * Input mesh is is [Gmsh's format `.msh`](https://www.seamplex.com/feenox/doc/sds.html#sec:interoperability)
  * Output results are in [Paraview's `.vtk`/`.vtu` formats](https://www.seamplex.com/feenox/doc/sds.html#sec:interoperability)

 Each of these items has a lot of design and usage implications, thoroughly discussed in the [Software Design Specification](https://www.seamplex.com/feenox/doc/sds.html), ranging from integrating FeenoX as a back end for different front ends with a reasonably low effort (e.g. [SunCAE](https://www.seamplex.com/suncae)), down to suitability for interaction with Large Language Models.
 As a reference, the reader is encouraged to compare the above input syntax with any other FEA solver and then consider how to ask ChatGPT & friends for help to create an input file from scratch.
+Good luck detecting hallucinations.
 Or how to write a Graphical User Interface that would need to create something the solver can read.
 Plus, it can be installed with